dxvC0des/policies/privacy/index.md

 * Preservation requests.
 Similarly, 37signals’ policy is to comply with requests to preserve data only if compelled by the U.S. Federal Stored Communications Act, 18 U.S.C.
 Section 2703(f), or by a properly served U.S. subpoena for civil matters.
 We do not disclose preserved data unless required by law or compelled by a court order that we choose not to appeal.
 Furthermore, unless we receive a proper warrant, court order, or subpoena before the required preservation period expires, we will destroy any preserved copies of customer data at the end of the preservation period.

-* If we are audited by a tax authority, we may be required to disclose billing-related information.
-If that happens, we will disclose only the minimum needed, such as billing addresses and tax exemption information.

-Finally, if 37signals is acquired by or merges with another company — we don’t plan on that, but if it happens — we’ll notify you well before any of your personal information is transferred or becomes subject to a different privacy policy.

 ## Your rights with respect to your information

 At 37signals, we strive to apply the same data rights to all customers, regardless of their location.
 Some of these rights include: